ironplc/ironplc/docs/quickstart/helloworld.rst

 Don't worry if you haven't learned another programming language and haven't written a "Hello, World" program.
 IEC 61131-3 is different.

-IEC 61131-3 is specifically designed for real-time automation controllers that often do not have display.
-Simply put, there is often no place to display "Hello, World".
+IEC 61131-3 is specifically designed for real-time automation controllers that often do not have a display.
+In other words, there is often no place to display "Hello, World".
 Other options, such as creating a file are also unusual.